Xtruct/Editor/README.md

 ### Part of [Xtruct](https://github.com/Xtruct/Xtruct)

-##Hacking the editor
+## Hacking the editor
 In this editor, everything is a **plugin**

 You can extend the editor as well as the UI itself.

 You can :

-- [x] inherits from default plugins to Xtends them.
+- [x] Inherits from default plugins to Xtends them.
-- [x] override default plugins functions with yours.
+- [x] Override default plugins functions with yours.
 No need to duplicate a plugin to make a fix or an enhancement.
 This way, even if the offical plugin is updated, you can still use yours with your functions

 ### [Submit an issue](https://github.com/Xtruct/Editor/issues).